OmarElawady/info_threefold/readme.md

 # ThreeFold main knowledge base

 Welcome to the ThreeFold mani wiki.
-Here is where you'll find all info on anything related to the ThreeFold movement.
+Here you'll find all info on anything related to the ThreeFold movement.

 If you have any input, a cool idea, or would like to see additions feel free to list an issue [here](https://github.com/threefoldfoundation/info_threefold/issues), and we'll make sure to try and get it in there.